TheDeanLab/COMPASS/docs/source/design_principles/design_process.rst

     **Figure 13:** A schematic of the Polaris mounting system.
 The system is characterized by two dowel pin alignment holes to ensure subsequent mounted elements are aligned along a specific axis.

 While we are able to use most of our element mounts from the Polaris line, for the cylindrical lens L3 we needed a mount capable of rotating the lens, which at this time is not something available from Thorlabs.
 In our case we designed an additional mounting element that allows the use of a basic Thorlabs
 `RSP1 rotation mount <https://www.thorlabs.com/thorproduct.cfm?partnumber=RSP1>`_, but still ensures alignment with the other Polaris elements.
-The CAD file for this mount is available for download `here <https://github
+The CAD file for this mount is available for download `in our CAD directory <https://github
 .com/TheDeanLab/COMPASS/tree/main/downloads/base/cad>`_.

 .. figure:: Images/RotationMount.png